Node status

 The resulting table contains the following columns:

-• Name: Thread name, also visible in top, htop, ps, and other Unix tools for monitoring thread statistics
+• Name: Thread name, also visible in top, htop, ps, and other process-viewing tools

 • Proto: Connection protocol; possible values include sphinx, mysql, http, ssl, compressed, replication, or a combination (e.g., http,ssl or compressed,mysql)